umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/version-specific-upgrades/migrate-from-8-to-latest.md

 ---
 description: >-
-  This article will provide steps on how to migrate a Cloud project from Umbraco 8 to the latest version of Umbraco.
+  This article will provide steps on how to migrate a Cloud project from Umbraco 8 to Umbraco 10.
 ---

-# Migrate from Umbraco 8 to the latest version
+# Migrate from Umbraco 8 to Umbraco 10

 {% hint style="warning" %}
 It is currently not possible to upgrade directly from Umbraco 8 to the latest version.